CPtsd: Intergenerational Trauma and Relational Architecture Series

 Without integration aligned formulation, relational work may increase awareness while inherited roles remain intact and identity consolidation does not stabilise.
 Insight into family patterns does not reorganise relational architecture.

-clarifies how personality formation, family system transmission and relational coherence interact within developmental trauma presentations.
+Core 8 clarifies how personality formation, family system transmission and relational coherence interact within developmental trauma presentations.

-Integration and Clinical Scope
+Integration and Practice Scope

 What Practitioners Recognise